Fantastic Kindness Club Ideas with a Free Good Deeds Checklist

 Set Goals and Objectives

-With a set of goals, students can evaluate the outcomes of their initiatives.
-It allows them to track their progress and the impact of their schoolwide kindness activities.
 Assessing also teaches valuable life skills like data collection, analysis, time management, and problem-solving.
 Measuring success reinforces a sense of purpose and accomplishment to encourage more enthusiastic participation.

-Fun Kindness Club Activities
+Fun Kindness Club Activity Ideas

 When you've made the decision to start a kindness club, you will need some kindness activities for elementary students.
 The truth is, there are many regular activities you can use but you just need to put a kindness twist on them.
 Don't worry, there are a lot of suggestions below and it's just a matter of choosing a few to get you started.

 Don't forget you can also download all these ideas on this handy checklist!
-There's a ready-made option to print and use or create your own with the Google Slidesâ„¢ template.
+There's a ready-made option to print and use or create your own with the Google Slides™ template.

-â–º Download Your FREE Editable Kindness Club Activities Checklist
+Download Your FREE Editable Kindness Club Activities Checklist

 1. Kindness Suggestion Box